Castle on the Hill: Music video

 "Castle on the Hill" was accompanied by a lyric video on 5 January 2017 with "Shape of You" upon its release.
 By March 2018, it had amassed over 300 million views on YouTube.

 The official music video for the song was released on 23 January 2017.
 It was directed by George Belfield and produced by Tom Gardner, and it features a group of adolescents living their youth with parallels being made to Sheeran's own youth.
 The video was filmed throughout Suffolk with locations including Framlingham, Boyton marshes, Mildenhall Stadium and Felixstowe.
 The final shot shows Framlingham Castle.
 Ed Sheeran stated on The Graham Norton Show that the young man playing him in the video went to the same school as Sheeran, Thomas Mills High School.

 In popular culture

 The song was used in trailers and several TV spots for the 2017 animated film Ferdinand.

 The song is also used in the first trailer and a few TV spots for the 2019 animated film How to Train Your Dragon: The Hidden World.

-The instrumental for the song was used in adverts for NHS careers in 2020.